Are you want to go summer trip with your type 1 daibetic child ?

 0

-PACK A MEDICAL ID OF YOUR CHILD
+PACK A MEDICAL ID FOR YOUR CHILD

-Wearing him/her medical ID bracelet that has his/her disease, personal information, and emergency contact information on it can literally save.
+Wearing him/her medical ID bracelet that has his/her disease, personal information, and emergency contact information on it can save.
 It helps quicken the emergency care process if paramedics are needed, as they’ll know exactly how to help you.
 It can save precious time in these situations.

 PACK ENOUGH INSULIN AND ITS PLACE